-I am now in my fifth year as rabbi of Congregation Shir Shalom in Sonoma.
-In addition to serving my community, I enjoy officiating both Jewish and interfaith weddings here in California as well as destination weddings abroad.
+I am now in my seventh year as rabbi of Congregation Shir Shalom in Sonoma.
+In addition to serving my community, I enjoy officiating both Jewish and interfaith ceremonies here in California as well as destination weddings abroad.

 Allow me to share a little about myself and how I came to arrive here.
 I grew up in Long Beach, California, reared in the conservative movement.
 After graduating from high school, I ventured off to Israel and, at age twenty, I entered immigration status and settled in to kibbutz life.
 After two years, I was inducted into the Israeli Army and joined a combat unit where I eventually served as a platoon sergeant while enlisted and during my many years of reserve duty.
 After my military service, I returned to kibbutz where I ultimately became a member.